and strings. A good, steady tone is musically useful. However,

 much of the interest in violin sounds comes from the transients: the short

-lived effects at the beginning and end of each note.
+lived effects at the beginning and end of each note, and the modifications between these.
 To the violinist,

 these are achieved by different articulations or bowing styles.

 All of the examples in this section show oscillograms and sound files.
 The oscillogram plots the voltage from the microphone (in linear but arbitrary units) as a function of time (measured in seconds).
 The voltage is proportional to the sound pressure, which was measured one metre from the violin in a room with very low reverberation.
 The violinist is student Tricia Ho, who worked in the Music Acoustics lab in 2005.

 In each case, the first oscillogram is that of the sound file.
 A section of it is highlighted.
 The highlighted section is then shown in the next oscillogram, with the time axis magnified.
 Here we are not concerned with the details of the waveform, but rather with its envelope, ie the way the magnitude of the wave changes over time.

 Collé is somewhat similar to saltando, except that the latter is performed with the upper part of the bow.

 Spiccato is somewhat similar to sautillé.

 Sul ponticello contrasts with sul tasto: in the latter, the string is bowed over the fingerboard, which is unusually far from the bridge.
 Sul tasto (next heading) produces much less power in the high harmonics, which we show by comparing the spectra below.
 The first spectrum is for a note played sul ponticello, obtained from the sound files shown in oscillograms above: note the weak fundamental and the strong harmonics.
 The second spectrum is for the same note played sul tasto, ie with the bow well away from the bridge.
 We discuss sul tasto further below, but notice in the spectra that playing sul tasto produces a sound that is relatively weak in high harmonics.